 If you use a rental car, you have to have papers that state you are allowed to use it for the driver’s test, and it has to be insured under your name.

 Your examiner will keep track of any mistakes you make during the driving test.
 Don’t sweat it if you see them make a mark on your scoresheet.
 You can miss up to 15 points before you automatically fail.

 However, there are some things that will result in an automatic fail on the driving test.
 In general, this refers to things that could cause a fatal crash or force the examiner to intervene.
 Try to avoid these six errors in particular:

-If you avoid dangerous moves like above, you are well on your way to passing your CA behind-the-wheel test!
+If you avoid dangerous moves like above, you are well on your way to passing your road test!
 Just stay calm, be attentive, and put your handbook into practice.

-Many people only have to take the California behind-the-wheel test when they first apply for their license.
+Many people only have to take the California driving test when they first apply for their license.
 However, you may need to retake the test at the DMV’s discretion if:

 550+ exam-like questions